 Endometriosis: Understanding the Condition

-Endometriosis is a common condition that affects women during their reproductive years.
-It occurs when tissue similar to the uterine lining (endometrium) attaches itself to the uterus, ovaries, fallopian tubes, or even the bladder and intestines and begins to grow.
-This tissue can cause irritation, leading to pain adhesions (scar tissue), and potentially infertility.
+Endometriosis is a condition that can affect individuals during their reproductive years.
+It happens when tissue similar to the lining inside the uterus (endometrium) attaches to organs in the pelvis, such as the ovaries, fallopian tubes, bladder, or intestines, and begins to grow.
+This misplaced tissue may cause pelvic irritation, leading to pain, scar tissue (adhesions), and, in some cases, fertility challenges.

 View All Our Resources on Endometriosis